Tax hike could dampen Indian gold demand in short term - WGC

-MUMBAI An increase in taxes on gold sales in India could curb short-term demand from the world's No. 2 consumer of the metal, the World Gold Council (WGC) said.
+MUMBAI (Reuters) - An increase in taxes on gold sales in India could curb short-term demand from the world's No. 2 consumer of the metal, the World Gold Council (WGC) said.

 Faltering appetite in a country where gold is used in everything from investment to wedding gifts could further drag global prices XAU=, already trading near their lowest level in eight weeks.